HCA-Healthcare/elixir-mllp/README.md

 MLLP.Sender.send_hl7_and_receive_ack(s2, HL7.Examples.wikipedia_sample_hl7() |> HL7.Message.new())
 ```

-Notice the DefaultDispatcher warning is no longer in the Logger output.
+Notice the DemoDispatcher warning is no longer in the Logger output.

 ```
 15:43:26.605 [debug] MLLP Envelope performed unnecessary unwrapping of unwrapped message